cj1128/sublime-buildx/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](http://mit-license.org/2016)

+Show build output side by side with color!

 ![](./demo.gif)

 Sublime build system is amazing.
 You can run/build your file/project right in the sulbime.
 But the annoying thing is that normally we want a side-by-side view of our build result rather than the default bottom view.